AAAI/AITopics-website/sites/all/modules/term_merge/README.txt

 This module allows you to merge multiple terms into one, while updating all fields referring to those terms to refer to the replacement term instead.

-Currently, the module only acts on fields of term reference type and Views Taxonomy Term filter handlers.
+Currently, the module only acts on:
+ * fields of 'taxonomy term reference' type
+ * Views Taxonomy Term filter handlers
+ * Redirects

 It would be desirable to update other possible places where deleted terms are used.

 Integration